marcelgoh/mgos-multicore-experiments/README.md

-# mgos-multicore-experiments
+# Mongoose OS Multi-core experiments

-Experiments with multi-core processing on Mongoose OS
+A small toy example to test how Mongoose OS affects FreeRTOS tasks running on different cores.